 Parlay Bet Pushes

-The most common method used by sportsbooks to deal with pushed bets on parlay wagers is to simply remove that pushed selections from the parlay bet and reduce the odds accordingly.
+The most common method used by sportsbooks to deal with pushed bets on parlay wagers is to simply remove that pushed selection from the parlay bet and reduce the odds accordingly.

 For those of you who don’t know, a pushed bet is one that you neither won nor lost.
 For example, if the over/under in an NHL game was 5 and the game finished with exactly 5 goals being scored then the over/under bet would push and be returned.